ryanewel/design/articles/ros2_sectest.md

 An attack PoC is a ROS 2 node which, when launched, can disrupt the activity of a robot in any way, including: recording private information, preventing nodes from behaving correctly, corrupting information, etc.
 ![RunnerNode](/img/ros2_sectest/runner_node.png)

 Those ROS 2 nodes are loaded and run through the Runner class.
-This runner class is in charge of spinning (rclcpp::spin()) and is occupying the main thread.
+This runner class is in charge of spinning (`rclcpp::spin()`) and is occupying the main thread.

-#### Example: CPU attack & Mitigation
+#### Example: CPU attack and Mitigation

 For instance, a CPU abuse attack is a ROS 2 node creating one or more threads which consume an excessive amount of CPU.